Life Insurance For Scaffolders Cover

 Additionally, if you work abroad, the insurance agent will need to know the locations and will consider your travel when deciding whether to provide coverage and at what premium to charge.

-The insurance advisors at Claybrooke can help to match scaffolders with the right insurance company to provide them with the best possible coverage.
+The insurance advisors at Claybrooke can help match scaffolders with the right insurance company to provide the best possible coverage.

 Income Protection for Scaffolders

-Scaffolders can secure income protection with their own occupation definition if they approach the correct insurance provider.
+Scaffolders can secure income protection with their own occupation definition by approaching the right insurance provider.

 Income protection means that if you cannot work due to an injury or illness, the protection policy will pay out to help you financially.